CHWs in Action: Building Community Connections

 By adopting a person-centered approach, CHWs focus on understanding individuals rather than solely addressing needs and challenges (Centers for Medicare & Medicaid Services [CMS], n.d.).

-Engaging with Marginalized and Diverse Communities
+Engaging with Agricultural Worker Communities

 By proactively creating meaningful engagement opportunities for our communities, we can make important progress in (Hood, Campbell, & Baker, 2023):

-• Promoting health equity,
+• Promoting access to health services,

 • Building trust,

-• Addressing disparities, and
+• Addressing barriers, and

 Creating Community Connections through Dinámicas